logphile/logphile-blog/content/blog/az-graph-powershell/index.md

 > *“Why do I need two different PowerShell modules just to manage Azure?”*

 That’s the common frustration—*Az* and *Microsoft.Graph* are both official modules, but they serve completely different purposes.
-This post breaks down when to use each, with examples, a comparison matrix, and tips for choosing the right one.
+Let's look atwhen to use each, with examples, a comparison matrix, and tips for choosing the right one.

 ---